The Uncommon Smile Doctor Customer Experience

-But in the late fall of 2016, we flew to Dallas and met with our dental supply company that was furnishing the majority of our new dental equipment and installation.
+But in the late fall of 2016, we flew to Dallas and met with our dental supply company, which was furnishing most of our new dental equipment and installation.

-We were in their massive showroom all day surrounded by every dental chair, cabinet, gadget, you name it they had it.
+We were in their massive showroom all day, surrounded by every dental chair, cabinet, and gadget, and they had it.

-It happened to be an off day when no one else was there except our two dental supply representatives and us.
+It was an off day when no one else was there except our two dental supply representatives and us.
 After selecting and narrowing equipment and cabinet choices, we were left with maybe two hours to look through many sample and style books to bring it all together before we had to catch our flight back to Springfield.

 So picture us in this massive dental showroom outside of Dallas, when the only person there was the front desk receptionist, and we somehow managed in that short time to pull samples, swatches, floors, walls, paint, colors, styles you name it together into this big “style pile.”

-I was already managing more than a dozen vendors and sourcing other materials for the new office to be the most economical.
+I was already managing over a dozen vendors and sourcing other materials for the new office to be the most economical.
 We agreed that designing it ourselves wasn’t going to work.

-Luckily, we knew a few interior designers, and we ended working with Nola and Pat at Decorating Den in Nixa and probably saved both of us many gray and white hairs atop our heads' and left so years on our lives.
+Luckily, we knew a few interior designers, and Nola and Pat at Decorating Den in Nixa provided excellent service for our new space.

-Nola and her team did a phenomenal job and took our “style pile” and made sense out of our vision to help us provide the best patient-centered care possible.
+Nola and her team did a phenomenal job, took our “style pile,” and made sense of our vision to help us provide the best patient-centered care possible.

-We look back on it now almost 2 years in the new location and laugh at how we thought we could do it all.
+We look back on it now, almost seven years in the new location, and laugh at how we thought we could do it all.
 We really could not be happier with how it turned out.

 So as a second part, my challenge was moving the entire dental office across town and becoming fully operational while only being down (not seeing patients) for just one week.
 This really tested my resolve and patience.

-When we were moving the office in 2017 and planning everything in late 2016 I also became the vendor orchestrator.
-I think at one point, I was managing well over 20 vendors and keeping the timeline intact to move into this new beautiful space by early April in 2017.
+When we moved the office in 2017 and planned everything in late 2016, I became the vendor orchestrator.
+At one point, I managed over 20 vendors and kept the timeline intact to move into this new beautiful space by early April 2017.

 Working with talented project managers over my career taught me how to keep everything on track.

-I didn’t underestimate the amount of work and coordination it would take, but wow it was a lot of work.
-Looking back now it feels like we’ve been in this new space for years because we took the time to design it how we wanted for maximum efficiency.
+I didn’t underestimate the amount of work and coordination it would take, but wow, it was a lot of work.
+Looking back now, it feels like we’ve been in this new space for many years because we took the time to design it how we wanted for maximum efficiency.